Receiving State Pension from your husband/wife or civil partner

 If you reach State Pension age on or after 6 April 2016, your State Pension will be based on your National Insurance record only.

 There is one exception to this - if you are a married woman or widow who has opted to pay reduced rate National Insurance contributions.
 This is called a Reduced Rate Election (or perhaps most commonly known as “Married Women’s Stamp).

-If you made this choice in the past you may get a new State Pension based on different rules, if these will give you more than the amount of the new State Pension that you would have otherwise have got from your own National Insurance record.
+If you made this choice in the past you may get a new State Pension based on different rules, if these will give you more than the amount of the new State Pension than you would otherwise have got from your own National Insurance record.

 If these rules do apply to you, you will not need the qualifying 10 years of your own in order to get any State Pension.